purplesyringa/site/blog/recovering-garbled-bitcoin-addresses/index.md

 }
 ```

-This still leaves with one inefficient 21-byte load.
+This still leaves us with one inefficient 21-byte load.
 We have:

 ```rust
 inputs[0] = [a0, a1, a2, a3, a4, a5]